suzuran0y/CCTV-Smartphone-AI-Monitoring/CamFlow_UserGuide.md

 ### Solutions

+- Click on the upper right corner to enter the settings page and update the settings once；
 - Ensure **Ingest** is enabled;
 - Align client/server API contract (path, field name, port);
 - Adjust sending interval, resolution, or JPEG quality to match network and PC performance.